Pelvic Pain And Endometriosis

 Pelvic pain can result from complications in the pelvic region, including reproductive organs, urinary tract, or digestive system.
 Pain from the reproductive organs may be due to pelvic infection or Pelvic Inflammatory Disease, also known as PID, and is related to sexually transmitted diseases.
 Other possible causes of pelvic pain are ovarian cysts, scar tissue from previous pelvic surgery, or Endometriosis.

-If you are experiencing any degree of pelvic pain, contact Dr. Sandra Fleming, MD immediately for a consultation or appointment.
-Dr. Fleming will provide an evaluation of your pain, as well as treatment options.
+If you are experiencing any degree of pelvic pain, contact Sandra Fleming, MD for a consultation.
+Providing consultations to patients all over the metro Boston, MA region, Dr. Fleming will provide an evaluation of your pain and discuss treatment options that are best for you.

 Conveniently located at Playhouse Square at the corner of Forest Street and Washington Street in Wellesley, MA.